SWIR333KMB-E1222-U270 Short-Wave Infrared (SWIR) Cameras

 Quantum Efficiency Curve #

-- A Outer carton (not shown): shipping box size L: 28.2 cm W: 25.2 cm H: 16.7 cm
+- A Outer box (not shown): carton size L: 28.2 cm W: 25.2 cm H: 16.7 cm

-- B 3-A instrument safety case: L: 28.0 cm W: 23.0 cm H: 15.5 cm (1 pc, ≈2.8 kg/box)
+- B 3-A instrument safety case: L: 28.0 cm W: 23.0 cm H: 15.5 cm (1 pcs, ≈2.8 kg/box)

 - C 400–2500 series USB3 cooled camera (C-mount, deep TEC cooling)

-- D 12 V / 3 A power adapter + matching power cord (CN / US / EU / UK plugs)
+- D 12 V / 3 A power adapter + matching power cable (CN/US/EU/UK)

-- E USB3.0 A-to-B high-speed data cable (1.5 m)
+- E USB3.0 A-to-B high-speed cable (1.5 m)

-- F External trigger / I/O control cable ×1
+- F External trigger / IO control cable ×1

 Product Dimensions #